mantidproject/mantid/docs/source/concepts/WorkspaceGroup.rst

     ws_group = api.WorkspaceGroup()

-This **will not** be automatically added to the list of workspaces, to do so, using the following line
+This **will not** be automatically added to the ADS, to do so, using the following line

 .. code::